 For the Broccoli Soup

-- Prepare the Broccoli: Rinse the broccol.
-Then cut crown away from the stems.
+- Prepare the Broccoli: Rinse the broccoli.
+Then cut the crown away from the stems.
 Cut the crown into bite-sized florets.
 Cut branch stems into small, bite-size pieces.
 Discard the main stem.
 You should have around 4 cups of florets and small stem pieces.

 - Season with salt and pepper to taste.
 Serve with broccoli florets and croutons.